 ● Car speed is positive correlated to batteries’ voltage.
 Since the voltage decreases as time goes, car speed decreases as well, which makes the initial speed unpredictable.
 We won’t be able to position all three cars right to have the expected scenario.

+11.4.3 Testing Results